davek184/TopreTester/README.md

 Files
 ---
  * *FR4* - Should be 1.2mm thick (not default 1.6mm).
- * *DXF* - Files for lazer and other material cutting (note m3 screws and optionally standoffs should be used)
+ * *Dxf* - Files for lazer and other material cutting (note m3 screws and optionally standoffs should be used)
- * *STL* - 3d print files (note m3 screws and optionally standoffs should be used)
+ * *Stl/Step* - 3d print files (note m3 screws and optionally standoffs should be used)

 Screws
 ---